mobilesns/SoftwareEngineerChallenge/README.md

 	    public boolean isEmpty();
 	}
     ```

+<<ANSWER>>
+	The implementation of immutable queue.
+	An enqueue or dequeue will not alter the old queue and will return a new queue.
+	After an enqueue or dequeue both the old queue and the new queue exist.
+	The immutable queue is implemented with 2 immutable stacks.

+ 	To enqueue an element just push it onto the back stack.
+ 	To dequeue an element just pop the top element from the front stack.
+ 	If the front stack is empty pop all elements from the back stack and push them onto the front stack.

 2. Design Question: Design A Google Analytic like Backend System.
     We need to provide Google Analytic like services to our customers.
 Pls provide a high level solution design for the backend system.
 Feel free to choose any open source tools as you want.